pannixilinNFSC/chatbot_milesguo/README.md

 This is a demonstration of using RAG + LLM to build a chatbot, written in a Python Jupyter Notebook.

-Installation:
+## Installation:
-1. pip3 install -r requirements
+1. install python libraries, pip3 install -r requirements
+2. register openai API on https://platform.openai.com/
-2. write your openai API key to "openai_key.txt"
+3. write your openai API key to "openai_key.txt"
-3. install and run jupyter notebook
+4. run jupyter notebook in a terminal
-4. open main.ipynb, and run each cell
+## use search only, 10000 call cost $1 on your openai budget
+5. open search.ipynb in browser
+## use chatbot, 250 call cost $1 on your openai budget
+6. open chatbot.ipynb in browser

 The process involves:

 Downloading text from Miles Guo's speeches from https://gwins.org/